leanbid/dynaform/README.md

 #### Dynamform.addType(DynaformType type)

 This method allows you to define your own types.
-For more on creating custom types please see the "Creating Custom Types".
+For more information on creating custom types please see the "Creating Custom Types" section (below).

 #### Dynamform.type(String name)